chartjs/Chart.js/docs/docs/developers/api.md

 ## .reset()

-Reset the chart to it's state before the initial animation.
+Reset the chart to its state before the initial animation.
 A new animation can then be triggered using `update`.

 ```javascript
 myLineChart.reset();